Garlic Shallot Puree

 When I first worked with Omar, he didn’t have a car, so I would pick him up in Lake Arrowhead on my way to work.
 He wasn’t happy working at the resort, and always aspired to move to Chicago and work with Charlie Trotter.
 He eventually made it happen, working his way up the ranks until he broke out onto his own, pursuing a creative career in molecular gastronomy.

-I use this puree every time a recipe calls for fresh garlic, and I use about 1 teaspoon of the puree per clove of fresh garlic.
+• Use this puree anytime a recipe calls for fresh garlic.
+I use about 1 teaspoon of puree per clove of fresh garlic.

 Photo of garlic shallot puree recipe